 Spending.
 Spending money we don't have.
 Spending on people who are not citizens (foreign aid, benefits for illegal aliens).
 Spending on programs that not only don't offer any return on investment, but which perpetuate and accelerate poverty and insolvency among large segments of business and society, mostly for the purpose of retaining power [votes].
 And, no use ducking this one: Spending in Iraq and Afghanistan.
 Our SUV with the worn-out engine and luggage on the roof is now trying to tow an RV, boat, and motorcycle trailer.
 Up a mountain pass.

 So again the question.
 From where will recovery come?
-This past week, Eric Schmidt, Executive Chairman of Google, in a post conference interview, essentially acknowledged that, a mere decade after the last one, another tech bubble was reaching its peak
+This past week, Eric Schmidt, Executive Chairman of Google, in a post conference interview, essentially acknowledged that, a mere decade after the last one, another

 Is the house of cards about to collapse?
 And what will we do when it does?